 Truth: College Coaches Are Not Coming To Your High School Games

 Are you placing your hopes on a college coach seeing you at a high school game and pulling out a scholarship offer?
-Unless you are a football player, think again.
+Unless you are a star football player, think again.

 Most college coaches don’t spend much time watching high school games unless they are going to see a specific player they already know about.
 This is increasingly true across sports that have a competitive environment outside of the high schools.
 These would include showcase events, legion baseball, AAU basketball, and tennis open tournaments.

-Why Aren’t College Coaches Coming?
+Why Aren’t College Coaches Coming to high school games?

 As a college coach, I went to a couple days of the state playoffs every year.
 That was it, no regular season games.